nathanypark1/ghana/README.md

 ![profile](/images/profile.JPG)

-My name is Nathan, and I'm currently a Peace Corps trainee.
+My name is Nathan, and I'm currently a Peace Corps Volunteer.
 I grew up in Virginia near Washington, D.C., and have lived in Virginia all my life, so moving and living in Ghana has been a big change.
 Before joining the Peace Corps, I was a software engineer for 2.5 years.
 I've always enjoyed tutoring others and hope my experience translates well into teaching in a Ghanian classroom.

 ## Description
 This page will mostly contain pictures, short stories, and what I was feeling at the time.
 Let me know if you want me to write about a specific way of life in Ghana.